jocortems/azurehybridnetworking/Multiple-VPN-Tunnels-From-CiscoCSR-to-AzureVNG/readme.md

 ## Conclusion

-It is possible to achieve up to 8Gbps between on-premises networks and Azure using a single IPSec VPN appliance on-premises device if it supports Front Door VRF and MP-BGP; however if two IPSec VPN appliances are available -which is recommended for [redundancy purposes](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-highlyavailable#dual-redundancy-active-active-vpn-gateways-for-both-azure-and-on-premises-networks)- it is possible to achieve up to 8Gbps as well by configuring Azure VPN Gateway in active-active mode and using custom BGP APIPA address in addition to the default BGP VNET IP address without all of the configuration overhead associated with using Front Door VRF and MP-BGP.
+It is possible to achieve up to 8Gbps between on-premises networks and Azure using a single IPSec VPN appliance on-premises, if it supports Front Door VRF and MP-BGP; however if two IPSec VPN appliances are available — which is recommended for [redundancy purposes](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-highlyavailable#dual-redundancy-active-active-vpn-gateways-for-both-azure-and-on-premises-networks)— it is possible to achieve up to 8Gbps as well by configuring Azure VPN Gateway in active-active mode and using custom BGP APIPA address in addition to the default BGP VNET IP address without all of the configuration overhead associated with using Front Door VRF and MP-BGP.

-You can download the parametrized configuration used in this example from this repository [here](CiscoCSR100V_Config.txt), just make sure to adjust to your needs.
+You can download the parametrized configuration used in this example from this repository [here](CiscoCSR100V_Config.txt), just make sure to adjust it to your needs.